ZacharyLangley/IS-Coding-Challenge/README.md

 * [Ant-Design](https://github.com/ant-design/ant-design) - UI Library for General Components to speed up development.
 * [Node-Sass]() - Node.js bindings for LibSass to allow the use of Sass in development.

-### Misc.

-* [React-Spotify-Web-Playback](https://github.com/gilbarbara/react-spotify-web-playback) - Spotify Player for some ambience.
-No Auto Play, don't worry, this isn't MySpace.

 ## Available Scripts

 In the project directory, you can run: